heliogabalo/FoI/README.md

 source and how we'll document the work done.

-I have some changes in my spec file, as: required dependencies, exclusive architecture decissions, and a few others.
+I have some changes in my spec file, as: required dependencies, exclusive platform decissions, and a few others.
 Once the work is done, it appears the need to document all the task done on the source -file spec.
 The problem in this repository  it's that it will sostain a bunch of unordered files, that could or could